infocareworkshop/serviceorderhub-docs/docs/Data types and structures.md

 <sup>1</sup> `goodsType` is mandatory only if the corresponding shipping method
 has `properties.requirePickupDate: true`.
-Check the API ref for `/api/v1/shipping-methods` for more detailes.
+Check the API ref for `/api/v1/shipping-methods` for more details.
 [Read more](/en/latest/Booking/#conditional-validation) about conditional validation.

 <sup>2</sup> `pickupDate` is mandatory only if the corresponding shipping method
 has **not** `null` for `properties.goodsTypeList`.
-Check the API ref for `/api/v1/shipping-methods` for more detailes and [read more](/en/latest/Booking/#conditional-validation) about conditional validation.
+Check the API ref for `/api/v1/shipping-methods` for more details and [read more](/en/latest/Booking/#conditional-validation) about conditional validation.

 <sup>3</sup> `partnerSpecific` is an optional object for custom parameters
 specific for a certain ingegration with partner.
 Parameter's names